 - Stock options (including incentive stock options and nonqualified stock options);

 - Stock appreciation rights, or SARs;

-- Restricted stock;
+- Restricted stock:

 - Restricted stock units, or RSUs;

 - Performance shares or units; and

 - Other stock-based awards (including dividend equivalents).

 A maximum of 7,500,000 shares of our common stock is available for the grant or settlement of awards under the Equity Plan, subject to adjustment for certain business transactions and changes in capital structure.
 Vesting conditions and other terms and conditions of awards under the Equity Plan are determined by our Board of Directors or the compensation committee of our Board of Directors, subject to the terms of the Equity Plan.
 RSUs may be issued with performance-vesting or time-vesting features.
-Except for RSUs issued to our CEO, RSUs are not participating securities, and the holders of such awards have no right to receive regular dividends if or when declared.
+Except for RSUs issued to our Chief Executive Officer, RSUs are not participating securities, and the holders of such awards have no right to receive regular dividends if or when declared.
+However, we have not paid a dividend to stockholders since 2015.